monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-scores.rst

 'Genotype group: Point, LoF'

+.. _phenotype-score:

 Phenotype score
 ---------------

+This component is responsible for computing a phenotype score for an individual.
+As far as GPSEA framework is concerned, the phenotype score must be a floating point number or a `NaN` value if the score cannot be computed for an individual.

+Several out-of-shelf examples include:

+* :class:`~gpsea.analysis.pscore.CountingPhenotypeScorer` to count the number of abnormalities in organ groups described by top-level HPO terms (*Abnormal brain morphology*, *Abnormal heart morphology*, ...)
+* :class:`~gpsea.analysis.pscore.DeVriesPhenotypeScorer` for assessment of the severity of intellectual disability
+* :class:`~gpsea.analysis.pscore.MeasurementPhenotypeScorer` that uses a laboratory test measurement, such as `Testosterone [Mass/volume] in Serum or Plasma <https://loinc.org/2986-8/>`_, as the score

-The authors score the individuals based on the number of structural defects from the following 5 categories:
+Here we use :class:`~gpsea.analysis.pscore.CountingPhenotypeScorer` for scoring the individuals based on the number of structural defects from the following 5 categories:

 * Brain anomalies